JonathanDeleff/cannabuis/README.md

 npm install recharts

 TODOS:
 - Add customers to sales so we can properly update database
-- Add employee info to sales
+- Add employee info to sales (Ders)
 - Add delete functionality for employees
 - Implement add employees (jon)
 - Implement Search functionality for employees (ethan)